cloudurable/kafka-training/java/lab6.1/README.md

 ### Running the example

 To run the example, you need to run ZooKeeper, then run the three Kafka Brokers.
 Once that is running, you will need to run create-topic.sh.
-And lastly run the `SimpleStockPriceConsumer` from the IDE.
+And lastly, run the `SimpleStockPriceConsumer` from the IDE.

-First run ZooKeeper.
+First, run ZooKeeper.

 #### Running ZooKeeper with run-zookeeper.sh (Run in a new terminal)
 ```sh